Tiglath-Pileser III: Name

+In 2007, the Incirli Trilingual inscription was published that gave contemporary confirmation that Pul (Pulu) and Tiglath-Pileser III were the same individual.
+Only the Phoenician language part of the inscription has been published so far because of the monument's poor state of preservation.
+Still, the identification of Tiglath-Pileser III as Pul is reasonably sure because this phrase is repeated more than once in the text.
+The Phoenician spelling of this name is Puwal.

+The Phoenician inscription is narrated in the first person by king Awarikus (Awarikku, Warika, Urikki) of Quwê, who is known from other ancient inscriptions.
+His stele was erected to mark the land gifted to Awariku by Tiglath-Pileser III.
+He is also known as the King of the Danaans, or the "Danunean king".
+He also describes himself as 'the King of the dynasty of Mopsos'.

+Some Assyriologists, such as Eckart Frahm and Paul-Alain Beaulieu, have speculated that Pulu was Tiglath-Pileser's original name before he became king and assumed his regnal name or perhaps a nickname.

+According to Gerard Gertoux, Tiglath-Pileser III was the son of Adad-nīrārī III and used the name Pulu as a young co-regent under previous kings.
+When he won the kingship of Babylon, for the last two years of his life, this again became his official name in Babylon.
+Gertoux explains the derivation of this name as a hypocoristic use of the word aplu “the heir”.

 Assyria before Tiglath-Pileser

 Assyria first rose as a prominent state under the Middle Assyrian Empire in the 14th century BC, previously only having been a city-state centered on the city of Assur.
 From the 12th century BC onwards, the Middle Assyrian Empire entered into a period of decline, becoming increasingly restricted to just the Assyrian heartland itself.
 Though the decline was at times halted by energetic warrior-kings, reconquests were not lasting until the time of Ashur-dan II (r.
 934–912 BC), who campaigned in the northeast and northwest.
 The accession of Ashur-dan's son Adad-nirari II (r.
 911–891 BC) traditionally marks the beginning of the Neo-Assyrian Empire.

 Under the early Neo-Assyrian kings, there was a gradual reconquest of former Assyrian lands.
 The success of this project was an extraordinary achievement given that the kings essentially had to rebuild the Assyrian Empire from scratch.
 Under Ashurnasirpal II (r.
 883–859 BC) the Neo-Assyrian Empire rose to become the dominant political power in the ancient Near East.
 Ashurnasirpal's son Shalmaneser III (r.
 859–824 BC) further expanded Assyrian territory but his enlarged domain proved difficult to stabilize and his last few years initiated a renewed period of stagnation and decline, marked by both external and internal conflict.